-Swine influenza, known by its common name swine flu, is a respiratory disease that affects pigs.
+Swine flu-related cases have been on the rise in India, at a time of the year when the influenza is supposed to have retreated.
+Known also by swine influenza, it is a respiratory disease that affects pigs.
 Swine flu virus usually does not infect humans but rarely it can be passed on to humans if it is a “variant viruses”, in this case, H1N1.
 The virus has eight RNA stands, one of which is from a human flu strain, two from birds and five from swine or pigs.
 Swine Flu Outbreak in China Can Spread To Rest Of Asia Says UN Food and Agriculture Organization.

 What Are The Symptoms of Swine Flu?

 In humans, the symptoms of swine flu are similar to those of the regular flu – chills, fever, sore throat, muscle pain, headaches, cough, fatigue and general malaise.

 In certain cases, a person suffering from the flu may also experience a runny nose, eye irritation, diarrhoea and vomiting.